subsmatt/langbits/README.md

-# langwall
+# langbits
-Learn language by adding new words to your knowledge 'wall'
+Learn language by adding new words to your knowledge base.